Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and

 \subsection{Determination of hygroscopic expansion coefficient}

-A VK-8710 (Keyence, Osaka, Japan) Confocal Laser Scanning Microscope (CLSM) was used to investigate the swelling behaviour of the fiber.
-For that, the fiber was put into a climate chamber, where the RH was varied as in the AFM measurements.
-The fiber was suspended 45 minutes to the RH before starting the measurements.
+A VK-8710 (Keyence, Osaka, Japan) confocal laser scanning microscope was used to investigate the swelling behaviour of the fiber.
+In the climate chamber, where the RH was varied as in the AFM measurements previously, the fiber was suspended 45 minutes to the RH before starting the measurements.
 The swelling behaviour was analysed by the VK analyser software from Keyence (Osaka, Japan), after creating cross-section images along the fiber, where the local radii were measured.
-Further, in order to determine the HEC, the change in volume is calculated based on the experimentally recorded change of the cross-section at different RH.
-The reference volume of the non-prismatic fiber with assumed geometry is $V^{ref}=\pi\left(c_{o}d_{o}-c_{i}d_{i}\right)\cdot L$, see Fig. \ref{fig:Mechanical Model setup}(c).
+Further, in order to determine the HEC, the change in volume was calculated based on the experimentally recorded change of the cross-section at different RH.
+The reference volume of the non-prismatic fiber with assumed geometry was $V^{ref}=\pi\left(c_{o}d_{o}-c_{i}d_{i}\right)\cdot L$, see Fig. \ref{fig:Mechanical Model setup}(c).
+The total length of the fiber was assumed to be constant and do not vary with the changing RH, since both ends were clamped.
 The relative change in volume due to RH can be then formulated as HEC multiplied by the absolute RH change $\Delta RH = RH - RH^{\mathbf{ref}}$ with $RH^{\mathbf{ref}}$ denoted as some reference RH state :

 where